-You must go to a non-violence programme
+You may need to go to a non-violence programme

-In most cases the Court will have told you to go to a non-violence programme.
-Check the Temporary Protection Order to make sure.
+If the Order states that you have to go to a non-violence programme, you have to attend.
+Check the Final Protection Order to make sure.

 This is free and you will need to attend it over several weeks.
 The course will focus on the effects of family violence on others, and the skills you need to live without violence.